 You can use the firmware configuration provided in this article as part of the code configuration for a more complex device.
 You can also use the LED strip controller to compare two firmware creation tools for the ESP32 microcontroller: SDK and ESPHome.

-After selecting the appropriate lines of code, we added controller effects and included support for the Reset button and Wi-Fi signal sensor in the firmware.
+After selecting the appropriate lines of config, we added controller effects and included support for the Reset button and Wi-Fi signal sensor in the firmware.

 light: